 Renishaw Hall has been the family home of the Sitwells for nearly 400 years.
 The Hall is open by appointment to the public for exclusive and intimate tours with knowledgeable and friendly guides to talk about the family, the artefacts they have collected, the history of Renishaw.

 The Gardens are Italian in design and were laid out over 100 years ago by the present owner’s grandfather, Sir George Sitwell.
 The garden is divided into ‘rooms’ with yew hedges, flanked with classical statues.
 These ‘rooms’ have recently been filled with an impressive collection of plants.
 The garden is set in acres of parkland with lakeside and nature walks.
 A Sculpture Park was installed in 2002 and features over 20 works by modern sculptors.
 In the Stable Block are the Sitwell Museum and the Performing Arts Gallery, as well as the John Piper Gallery.

-House: every Friday by guided tour only 1pm & 2.30 pm (Friday, Saturday & Sunday throughout August)
+House: every Friday during the season by guided tour only 1pm & 2.30 pm (also Friday, Saturday & Sunday throughout August)

-Gardens, Museum and Gallery Café: Wednesday to Sundays and Bank Holidays
+Gardens, Museum and Gallery Café: Wednesday to Sundays and Bank Holiday Mondays

 10.30 a.m. to 4.30 p.m. (last admissions 4.00 p.m.)